timdbie/CH_PasswordManager/README.md

-# CH_PasswordManager
+# Python Password Manager

-My first project of the year is a Password Manager made in Python.
-This is my first big project in Python.
+For my first project of the year I have made a Password Manager in Python using Tkinter Framework.
+This project was made in 3 weeks.

-**THIS IS ONLY A PROJECT AND NOT MEANT TO BE USED**

-This program requires the following libraries:
+Libraries Used:
+- Tkinter
 - SQLite3
+- Hashlib
-- pyperclip
+- Pyperclip

+**THIS APPLICATION IS NOT MEANT FOR DAILY USE, PLEASE USE A KNOWN PASSWORD MANAGER INSTEAD**